 - Dr. Tregel Cockburn, Assistant Dean and Associate Professor

-- Dr. Mary Aller, Online Program Head and Professor
+- Dr. Mary Aller, Professor

-- Dr. Amy Laubinger, Assistant Professor
+- Dr. Amy Laubinger, Associate Professor

 - Ms. Diane Schrenzel, LVT - Instructor/Trainer

 The Animal Science Technology Program was established at NOVA’s Loudoun Campus in 1975.
 The Program was awarded full accreditation by the Committee on Animal Technician Activities and Training (CATAT) of the American Veterinary Medical Association in the fall of 1980.
 The program name was changed three decades ago to Veterinary Technology.
 Beginning in the fall of 2002 the Veterinary Technology Program at NOVA’s Loudoun Campus began offering the Veterinary Technology degree program online, in addition to the traditional on-campus program.
 The online program achieved initial accreditation from the American Veterinary Medical Association in 2004 and full accreditation in 2005.
 Combined, the two programs produce approximately 50 graduates per year.